notbrlo/Todo-CLI/README.md

 ~~Runs on .NET 5 and 6.~~

-At this point, all I can say is that it compiles and runs using net8.0 on macOS Sonoma.
-I don't really use F# much these days...
+~~At this point, all I can say is that it compiles and runs using net8.0 on macOS Sonoma.
+I don't really use F# much these days...~~

+As for May 2025, it builds and runs using net9.0 on Fedora Linux 42.
+Other operating systems?
+Your guess is as good as mine!